tshepang/blog/content/rust-things-i-most-anticipate.md

 - [Planned inclusion in Google Chrome], a browser found in billions of devices
 - [Pijul], a superior alternative to Git, [reaching stability]
-- [Allowing Rust usage in official Linux kernel][linux], though this would initially be limited to device drivers

 [mustang]: https://github.com/sunfishcode/mustang
 [rustix]: https://github.com/bytecodealliance/rsix